 Nodes, to:

-- ask for end user input, e.g., answering a question, uploading a file, etc., or
+- ask for end user input, e.g., answering a question, uploading a file, etc. (input modules only), or

 - perform a task in the background, e.g., creating a document, calculating, etc.